fhumbertodf/dicionario/Textos7.md

 At last she crawled over the swaying floor to her bed, and lay down upon it;
 and Toto followed and lay down beside her.
-In spite of the swaying of the house and the wailing of the wind, Dorothy soon closed her eyes and fell fast asleep.
+In spite of the swaying of the house and the wailing of the wind, Dorothy soon closed her eyes and fell fast asleep.*

-2. The Council with the Munchkins
+## 2. The Council with the Munchkins

-She was awakened by a shock, so sudden and severe that if Dorothy had not been lying on the soft bed she might have been hurt.
+>*She was awakened by a shock, so sudden and severe that if Dorothy had not been lying on the soft bed she might have been hurt.
 As it was, the jar made her catch her breath and wonder what had happened;
 and Toto put his cold little nose into her face and whined dismally.